samantha-roth/Sensitivity_SRedits/README.md

 ## Description of scripts

-Scripts marked with (NE) next to them are not essential to reproduce published results but may be informative for one's own analysis.
+Scripts marked with (NE) next to them are not essential to run to reproduce published results but may be informative for one's own analysis.

 1. `0_library.R` (`0_libraryHymod.R`, `0_librarySACSMA10par`, `polynomial/0_libraryPoly.R`) is the script that loads all the packages and defines the test models and the numbers of parameters to test.
 Edit this script to define the working directory.
 This script is called by the other scripts that perform sensitivity analysis and does not have to be run on its own. `0_library.R` corresponds to Sobol's G function, `0_libraryHymod.R` corresponds to Hymod,`0_librarySACSMA10par.R` corresponds to SACSMA, and `0_libraryPoly.R` in the `polynomial` folder corresponds to the polynomial function.